 The music of Bakhshis of Khorasan is considered the cultural identity of the people of this region.
-It can be very fascinating to come to know and understand this type of music for the researchers, tourists and music lovers.
-It’s a specially enjoyable tourism opportunity for the enthusiasts of Iranian art and culture.
-The music of Bakhshis of Khorasan is considered the cultural identity of the people of this region.
-It can be very fascinating to come to know and understand this type of music for the researchers, tourists and music lovers.
-It’s a specially enjoyable tourism opportunity for the enthusiasts of Iranian art and culture.
+It can be very fascinating to come to know and understand this type of music for researchers, tourists, and music lovers.
+It’s a specially enjoyable tourism opportunity for enthusiasts of Iranian art and culture.

 Khorasan, the Cradle of Music of Bakhshis of Khorasan, Iran

 Today there are three provinces of Northern Khorasan, Southern Khorasan and the Razavy Khorasan in Iran.
 Traditionally, there has been a historical region mostly spread across modern-day Afghanistan, eastern Iran and parts of Tajikistan, Turkmenistan, and Uzbekistan.
 It’s gained a reputation as the Sun of the East.